jovald/gcp-serverless-data-pipeline/README.md

 ![Architecture](https://raw.githubusercontent.com/jovald/gcp-serverless-data-pipeline/assets/gcp-serverless-data-pipeline.jpg)

-### Talking about the pipeline
+### About the pipeline

 The process could be explained by the next steps:

 1. Depending on the frequency, a job of Cloud Scheduler triggers a topic on Cloud Pub/Sub.
-2. That action, executes a Cloud Function (*loadDataIntoBigQuery*) that gets data from OpenWeatherMap.
+2. That action executes a Cloud Function (*loadDataIntoBigQuery*) that gets data from OpenWeatherMap.
 3. Then, this data is loaded into BigQuery.
 4. Finally, the data could be analyzed directly BigQuery or Data Studio.

 ### System requirements

-The following is needed in order to deploy the services:
+The following is needed to deploy the services:

 1. A [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with a [linked billing account](https://cloud.google.com/billing/docs/how-to/modify-project)
-2. Installed and initilized the [Google Cloud SDK](https://cloud.google.com/sdk/install)
+2. Installed and initialized the [Google Cloud SDK](https://cloud.google.com/sdk/install)
-3. Created an APP Engine app in yout project.
+3. Created an App Engine app in your project.
 [Why?](https://cloud.google.com/scheduler/docs/setup)
-4. Enabled the Cloud Functions, Cloud Scheduler and APP Engine APIs
+4. Enabled the Cloud Functions, Cloud Scheduler, and APP Engine APIs
 5. An API Key from [OpenWeatherMap](https://openweathermap.org)

 ### Costs